 The Continental Divide is one of the world’s most significant trail systems, spanning 3,100 miles between Mexico and Canada.
 It traverses five states and connects countless communities along its spine.

-We learn to understand and respond to their body language and experience the roots of their behavior as we care for unwanted horses.
+As we care for unwanted horses, we learn to understand and respond to their body language and experience the root of their behavior.

 We climb towers of granite with exceptional views and enjoy an awesome rappelling experience in one of the best sport climbing areas in the state.